 Q: Fiberglass vs. Aluminum Insect Screening: What Is The Difference?

 A: Both aluminum and fiberglass are very common options for insect screening, but provide different benefits.
 Which option is right for you depends on your prioritization of price, durability, and visibility.
-If you're not sure which option is right for your application, give our personalized screening quiz a try by clicking here or on the insect icon on the left.
+If you're not sure which option is right for your application, give our personalized screening quiz a try by clicking here or on the insect icon at the top of the page.

 Still Have Questions About Insect Screening?